thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 Button('Submit').click();
 ```

 The `Button` Interactor created by BigTest comes with `click`, `focus`, and `blur` actions.
 You can add more actions to suit your needs when you create your own Interactors.
-We've shown you `click` and in the next page we'll be using `fillIn` in our TextField interactor example but you can also take a look at all the other available actions in the API section.
+We've shown you `click` and we'll be using `fillIn` for another example later in the guide.
+In the next page, we'll also be explaining how you can construct your own actions.